 - Migrant Boat Graveyard.
 Tucci follows up his difficult conversations with Beppe with a solemn visit to the Cimitero delle Barche.
 I appreciate that Tucci and his producers have not shied away from the current events that continue to shape Italy.

 - Mt.
 Etna.
 Tucci does not climb the slopes of Mt.
 Etna.
 But the still-active volcano looms over everything in Catania.
-Its mineral-rich soil is also the
+Its mineral-rich soil is also the reason why food and wine from this area are especially prized.

 - Me Cumpari Turiddu.
 At this Michelin Bib Gourmand restaurant, Tucci meets owner Roberta Capizzi who sources her entire menu from Sicilian products.
 Her restaurant’s specialties include Pasta alla Norma, named for the opera by native son Vincenzo Bellini; donkey carpaccio; and a welcoming dining room.

 - Home of Emanuele and Mimmo.
 Deeply affected by the migrant boat tragedies in Lampedusa and in her home city of Catania, Emanuele Pistone founded Isola Quassud an organization that gives purpose to young migrants through cooking and theater.
-At her home, we meet husband Mimmo and recent young migrants Joy and Mustafa.
+At her home, we meet her husband Mimmo and recent young migrants Joy and Mustafa.
 The family shares a meal of chicken and rice flavored with spices from Nigeria and Egypt, thereby coming full circle with the transitory culinary history of Sicily.
 I think Anthony Bourdain would be proud to see Tucci following in his thoughtful footsteps.